The Wise Family Award for Undergraduate Research

 Funding associated with a Wise Family Award can be used to support any project related expenses.
 The award may be applied to tuition in cases of demonstrated high financial need.

-The mentor/student team must submit the completed application to the Director of the Undergraduate Research Program (email@example.com) by 5 p.m. on the date of the deadline.
+The mentor/student team must submit the completed application via Google forms (link is on the application) by 5 p.m. on the date of the deadline.

 Note: To receive any support for undergraduate research activities involving human subjects, approval from the Institutional Review Board (IRB) must be in place before any data collection takes place.
 View the IRB website for more information about this requirement.